nbaudet/dyn-ip/README.md

 ```

 ## Start at boot-time on a Raspberry Pi
-First install the app, then write the following code at the end of `/etc/rc.local`
+First install the app, then install forever and finally write the following code at the end of `/etc/rc.local`
 ```bash
 forever start ~/dyn-ip/app.js
 ```